-The problem arises when once-trusted sources, like governments and prestigious media outlets, lose credibility.
-Repeated lies by mainstream institutions have resulted in many people flipping their shortcut to: “If the mainstream narrative advocates it, I’ll believe the opposite.”
-This is terrifying because, despite all their failings, mainstream institutions are still better barometers of truth than fringe internet groups.
+The issue starts when trusted sources, like governments and top media, lose credibility.
+Their repeated lies push many to think, “If the mainstream says it, I’ll believe the opposite.”
+This is alarming.
+Despite their flaws, mainstream institutions are still more reliable than fringe internet groups.
 Learning to think critically sharpens our intuition about which sources to trust.
-It is our best defense against silly ideas like the flat earth theory and far darker traps our minds can fall into.
+It is our best defense against silly ideas like the flat Earth theory and far darker traps our minds can fall into.

 Critical thinking also turbocharges your personal and professional growth.
 A 2019 survey asking HR Leaders about skills gaps ranked critical thinking as the leading “missing skill” in the U.S. workforce.
 Meanwhile, big data and AI are spinning up new opportunities and threats at a mind-boggling pace.
 The world is changing fast.
 Critical thinking is the best compass we have for navigating these uncertain waters.
 Yet our education system and corporate training plans lag.
 The critical thinking gap continues to grow.
 However, I believe we can and must close this gap!
 I’ll draw on my experience as a data analyst and corporate trainer to explore the following: